 About the pictures, well, you raised a good point there.
 That’s a very sobering observation although I think the context also gives us a bit of a clue.
 Do you post pictures to document meaningful life events or to appear spiritual?
 Is your post a simple expression of joy or an attempt to enhance your image so people would perceive you as godly?

 Some people use social media as a photo album.
 Others use it to airbrush their public image.
-Churches often use social media to document events and give church members a hub for online interaction.
+Churches often use social media to document events and give church members a place to get their photos.
 The difference is in the motive of the heart.
 Sure, there will be people who will think you are showing off.
 That’s why for all our good intentions, we should also exercise caution and wisdom.